 - Have a week’s worth of food and water should weather conditions prevent a trip to the store.

-- Have a well-stocked Winter Home Emergency Supply Kit at home and a Winter Emergency Car Kit in trunks of all vehicles, and check them regularly to make sure they stay well-supplied.
+- Have a well-stocked Winter Home Emergency Supply Kit at home and a Winter Emergency Car Kit in the trunks of all vehicles, and check them regularly to ensure they stay well-supplied.

-- Make sure all vehicles are properly winterized with gas tanks kept always at least half full.
+- Ensure all vehicles are adequately winterized with at least half-full gas tanks.

 - Keep sunglasses handy when driving, especially when clouds clear and the sun starts reflecting off the snow.

 - Always travel with a fully-charged cell phone should you become stranded and need to call for help.

 - Let others know your specific travel plans (route, timing, etc.), so you can get help as soon as possible should your vehicle break down or get stuck in the snow.